shreyap-23/git-fundamentals/git.md

 >> ctrl + -> shoe/hide terminal

 $ git . --- adds all the files
 $ git commit -m "start of my git fundamentals" -----create the commit stmt
-$ git status   --- staged or not / tracked or not
+$ git status
-$ git log --- shows no of commits we have done and what time and msg was given
+$ git log --- shows no of commits we have done and what time and msg was given shows updated commits first
-shows updated commits first
+press q to quit when its stuck
-press q to quit wen its stuck
+$git checkout - (q)
  $ git checkout hashval -  (to get into the path of the perticular commit)
  $ git checkout - (to back to the previous head pointing commit)
  $ git checkout master  or $ git switch - (goes to master terminal/branch  )